-EDUC 280 - 284.
+- EDUC 280 284.
 Special Topics.
 1 to 4 Credits.
 Study of content not normally covered in other courses.
-(PR: Enrollment with permission of program coordinator or course instructor)

-EDUC 295 - Early Childhood Curriculum & Methods.
+(PR: Enrollment with permission of program coordinator or course instructor) - EDUC 295 Early Childhood Curriculum & Methods.
 3 Credits.
 This course will examine how to prepare and implement a developmentally appropriate curriculum for young children.
-Studens will have hands on experience in the classroom with infants, toddlers and preschool children.
-(PR: ENL 111 and EDUC 225; CR: EDUC 275)

-EDUC 299 - Capstone.
+Students will have hands on experience in the classroom with infants, toddlers and preschool children.
+(PR: ENL 111 and a grade C or better in EDUC 225; CR: EDUC 270) - EDUC 299 Capstone.
 4 credits.
 This course involves the application of coursework, theories, and practice.
 Places the student in a practicum based experience where classroom instruction applies to real experiences in the field.
 (PR: EDUC 295)